ethereum-optimism/optimism/README.md

 ### Overview

-Please read this section if you're planning to fork this repository, or make frequent PRs into this repository.
+Please read this section carefully if you're planning to fork or make frequent PRs into this repository.

 ### Production Releases